 Teaching

-I teach students to think critically about social inequalities and become mindful contributors to society.
+I teach students to think critically and become mindful contributors to society.
 To do so, I utilize student-centered teaching strategies, student-centered assessments, and reflective teaching practices.
-I prioritize active learning, evaluate students’ knowledge in varied manners and forms, and continuously monitor student progress, interests, and feedback.
+I prioritize varied teaching strategies, emphasize real-world knowledge and skills, and continuously monitor student progress, interests, and feedback.
 Overall, I strive to support student engagement and improve learning while also offering accessible and inclusive courses.

 Select Teaching Experience